 The Adult Christian Formation Committee programs all the offerings for the adult Sunday School hour.
 In addition, they put together a fantastic annual speakers series.

 The Children's Christian Education Committee programs all the offerings for the children's Sunday School hour.
 In addition, they put together other children's and intergenerational activities throughout the year.
 The Children's Christian Formation committee is coordinated by Sharon Campbell (sharon [at] gracestlukes [dot] org).

 The church office relies on volunteers who answer the phones during staff meetings and while church staff go to lunch.
 Volunteers agree to a shift or to be called to fill in when a specific need arises.
 Contact Lucy Owens(lucy [at] gracestlukes [dot] org) to volunteer.

-The Fellowship Committee plans receptions and events throughout the year, including the "Fifth Sunday" celebrations.
-This committee serves a need within GSL by bringing together parishioners for food, fun and of course Fellowship.
-More cooks, decorators, servers, shoppers, and organizers are always needed and welcome on the Fellowship Committee.
+The Fellowship Committee plans receptions and social events throughout the year.
+This committee serves a need within GSL by bringing together parishioners for food, fun and, of course, fellowship.
+More organizers, shoppers, cooks, decorators, and servers are always needed and welcome on the Fellowship Committee.
 They meet on the 4th Sunday of the month after the 10:30 service.
 Janet Wyatt is chair of the Fellowship Committee and Kim Motschman-Cribb is the co-chair.